whitsitt/joe/content/posts/ragbrai-xlv-packlist.md

 title: 'Follow-Up: RAGBRAI XLV (2017) Pack List'
 comments: false
 category: personal
-tags: packing, gear, camping, cycling, ragbrai
+tags:
+  - packing
+  - gear
+  - camping
+  - cycling
+  - ragbrai
 redirect_from:
   - /2017/07/21/ragbrai-xlv-packlist/
   - /blog/ragbrai-xlv-packlist
 ---

-< fig src="images/IMG_0789-rotate.jpeg" caption="Knolling my RAGBRAI packlist" alt="My RAGBRAI packlist laid out for display" >
+{{< fig src="images/IMG_0789-rotate.jpeg" caption="Knolling my RAGBRAI packlist" alt="My RAGBRAI packlist laid out for display" >}}

 Here is a follow-up to my previous post.
 Based on this year, I made some last minute decisions on what to pack.
 Here are some factors that changed what ended up on the ride: